How important is informed decision-making to your customers? Voice and choice truly matter, especially to younger markets.

 Let’s back up and look at how the need for end-to-end supply chain visibility has grown and evolved.

-The choice-driven consumer
+ESG and the choice-driven consumer

 In 2008, Walmart was the first retailer to go on a broad SKU Rationalization initiative.
 The logic was that if only a selection of your products in any category drives the bulk of your sales, then only stock those.
 Within 2 years, Walmart posted a follow-up study that said total sales declined in those categories.